milvus-io/milvus/tests/python_client/README.md

 3. Adding test cases

 - Find the encapsulated tested interface with the same name in the ***_wrapper.py** files under **base** directory.
-Each interface returns a list with two values, among which one is interface returned results of PyMilvus ORM, and the other is the assertion of normal/abnormal results, i.e. `True`/`False`.
+Each interface returns a list with two values, among which one is interface returned results of PyMilvus, and the other is the assertion of normal/abnormal results, i.e. `True`/`False`.
 The returned judgment can be used in the extra result checking of test cases.
 - Add the test cases in the corresponding test file of the tested interface in **testcases** folder.
 You can refer to all test files under this directory to create your own test cases as shown below:

    ```python